A brief look into the earlier Church, its treatment of outsiders of the faith, and Jews.

 The great eighth-century European ruler, Charlemagne, forced conversions on all his defeated territories.
-If they refused, they would be killed, regardless if they were Jews or otherwise.
-This practice brought on the ire of Alcuin of York who entreated Charlemagne that “that faith is a free act which cannot be enforced; that instruction, persuasion, love and self-denial are the only proper means for converting the heathen.”11
+If they refused, they would kill them, regardless if they were Jews or otherwise.
+This practice brought on the ire of Alcuin of York, who entreated Charlemagne that “that faith is a free act which cannot be enforced; that instruction, persuasion, love and self-denial are the only proper means for converting the heathen.”11

 The Romans and Greeks considered the Hebrew religion unknown, foreign and non-Greek — everybody knew that the Greeks or, to a lesser extent Romans, were superior in every way.
 Nothing could originate outside of Greece or Rome that could be the center of their religion.
 The only way to make it universal within their world was to strip it of its Jewish identity, or any other nationality, and make it Graeco-Roman.

 What is one to make out of this?
-It is a human trait to want to lord over the vulnerable, the minorities, the poor, the widow, the orphan and rival groups.
-History is full of such examples of human nature whether it is Communism, Socialism, Western Democratic Capitalism, or Islam.
+It is a human trait to want to lord over the vulnerable, the minorities, the poor, the widow, the orphan, and rival groups.
+History is full of such examples of human nature, whether Communism, Socialism, Western Democratic Capitalism or Islam.
 The Church has not been exempt.
 It is not merely a case against the Jews, but the Church’s stance against any group different than them.
 Other ethnic groups could also make a historical claim of discrimination, but they were annihilated, and the dead cannot tell any stories.

-This is a dark part of our Christian heritage that many do not know, or do not want to know.
+This is a dark part of our Christian heritage that many do not know or do not want to know.
 It is antithetic to the message Love your neighbor as yourself (Matthew 22:38).
 Unfortunately, the historic Church writings on the subject cannot be erased or rewritten.
-The only option is to use these as examples in the past as lessons in what not to do in building a better world.
+The only option is to use these as historical examples in what not to do in building a better world.

 - Chrysostom.
 Against the Jews.
 Homily 1, 3:1.http://www.todayscatholicworld.com/homily-i.htm